- Courses and Curriculum

 About Sarah Irving

-Sarah Irving is the Executive Vice President and Chief Brand Officer of Irving Oil, an international oil refining and marketing company that operates, among other assets, Canada's largest oil refinery.
+Sarah Irving most recently served as Executive Vice President and Chief Brand Officer of Irving Oil, an international oil refining and marketing company that operates, among other assets, Canada's largest oil refinery.
 Irving Oil is a major supplier of petroleum products to the United States market.
 Sarah is pleased to represent the Arthur Irving family on the Advisory Committee of the foundation named in recognition of her father, Arthur Irving.
 Sarah was one of the founding members in the establishment of the Arthur L. Irving Institute for Energy and Society and is proud of this opportunity to support Dartmouth College and to recognize her father.

 About Irving Oil